TNorbury/command_palette/README.md

 * Access the command-bar via a keyboard shortcut, or programmatically.
 * Define a custom list of options for the user and define the callbacks for each.
 * Use the default styling or build your own custom list items.
+* Use throughout your entire app, or in just certain sections!

 ## Getting started